CyberfusionIO/python3-cyberfusion-rabbitmq-consumer/README.md

 ## systemd

 The package ships a systemd target.
+This allows you to run separate RabbitMQ consumer processes for virtual hosts.

 Specify the virtual host name as the parameter (after `@`).
 It is passed to the command above.

-### Python namespaces
+### Handlers

+When an RPC request is received, processing is delegated to a handler.

+The handler is imported from the module `cyberfusion.RabbitMQHandlers` followed by the exchange name.

+A class called `Handler` is then called (and therefore must implement `__call__`).
+It must be a subclass of `cyberfusion.RabbitMQHandlers.contracts.HandlerBase` (Pydantic model).

+The `__call__` method must return a subclass of `cyberfusion.RabbitMQHandlers.contracts.RPCResponseBase` (Pydantic model).

-Multiple packages place exchange-specific modules under `cyberfusion.RabbitMQHandlers` using [native namespace packages](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/#native-namespace-packages).
+To ship (exchange-specific) handler modules in multiple packages, you can use [native namespace packages](https://packaging.python.org/en/latest/guides/packaging-namespace-packages/#native-namespace-packages).

-### Rules
+### Idempotency

 * Handle methods are idempotent.
 Messages will be retried if the consumer dies before fully processing them, as they will not be acknowledged.